ChromaticHQ/calliope/README.md

 # Developer Personalization

 In addition to the configuration options available in your project’s `calliope.config.js`, individual developers may modify parts of the tooling behavior according to their personal preferences.
-Developers may opt into JS and SCSS linting, and modify the reverse proxy’s URL (or opt out of reverse proxying altogether) by creating a `.env` file in their project and setting variables according to their needs.
+Developers may opt out of JS and SCSS linting, and modify the reverse proxy’s URL (or opt out of reverse proxying altogether) by creating a `.env` file in their project and setting variables according to their needs.
 See the [`.env-sample`] file in this project’s repo for reference.

 # Customization